tristanbes/qiubaiying.github.io/_posts/2024-11-28-how-i-used-ai-to-hack-my-crossfit-waiting-list.md

 ## The CTO Perspective: A Game-Changing Realization

 This experience transformed my view on AI tools in development.
-While my team already uses GitHub Copilot and Cursor, this personal project revealed the true potential of AI-assisted development.
+While some of my team already uses GitHub Copilot or Cursor, this personal project revealed the true potential of AI-assisted development.
 It's not about replacing developers - it's about forming an effective partnership with AI tools.

 ## Key Takeaways